-I made a few treats for a Beach themed wedding reception that I would like to share with you!
+I made a few treats for a Beach wedding themed reception that I would like to share with you!
 I knew I wanted to make a cake and I would have a bunch of cake scraps left over so cake pops were a must too!
-I was also on Pinterest and found the most adorable cookies, so of course I had to make those too!
+Pinterest has some of the most adorable cookies, so of course I had to make those too!

 I love molds because you can do all of your decorations far in advance!
 I just melted a bit of white almond bark or candy melts in the my sandwich bag and piped small amounts into each shell area.
 To make sure there are no empty areas from any bubbles that may form I just use a toothpick and swirl it around into all the crevices.